TharushaSachinthana/TharushaSachinthana/README.md

 I'm passionate about a variety of topics.
 Here are some of my top interests:

-- Java
+- Python
-- C++
+- Artificial Intelligence
 - Machine Learning
-- Database Systems
+- Big Data
-- Data Structures
+- Computer Vision
-- Networking
+- Embeded System

 ## 📚 GitHub Achievements